Fall 2016 Enrollment

 Westover Honors Program

-Academically distinguished students are invited into the Westover Honors Program for a deeper, more challenging learning experience.
+Academically distinguished students are invited into Westover Honors for a deeper, more challenging learning experience.
 Honors faculty stretch students’ minds with unique courses on topics like Frankenstein and synthetic life, the world of Harry Potter, or everyday soldiers of the American Civil War.
 First-year students kick off the program with a retreat that helps them build a new community among them.
 As seniors, they complete interdisciplinary projects that demonstrate all they have learned.

 WE Write for Success